giovannieverduin/giovannieverduin/README.md

 ### What I actually do

 Founded an innovation lab and corporate VC for a listed bank.
-Led GCC's first bank-backed tokenized money market fund.
+Led GCC's first bank-backed tokenized money market fund to get regulaotry approval.
 Board seats across Central Asia, AI councils, innovation funds, the occasional UN side event.
 Twenty years, ten countries, one consistent bet: the institutions and the protocols are converging, and someone credible has to stand in both rooms.

 ### Find me